US allows late goal off defensive mix-up in 1-1 draw vs. New Zealand as Pochettino hiring announced

 Pulisic put the U.S. ahead in the 69th minute, 12 minutes after entering, and with 31 international goals moved past Brian McBride for fifth on the U.S. career list.
 But sloppiness by Caleb Wiley and Mark McKenzie led to Ben Waine's 89th-minute goal.

-The U.S. is winless in four straight games overall and in four consecutive home games for the first time since a seven-game stretch in 2010-11.
+Before a crowd of 15,711 in 26,000-capacity TQL Stadium, the U.S. stretched its winless streaks to four games overall and four consecutive home games for the first time since a seven-game stretch in 2010-11.

 Pochettino arrives in the U.S. on Wednesday and takes over ahead of exhibitions on Oct.
 12 against Panama at Austin, Texas, and at Mexico three days later.